IBM/kar/docs/getting-started.md

 kar rest -app hello-js post greeter helloJson '{"name": "Alan Turing"}'
 ```

-For more details on the NodeJS example, see its [README](../examples/service-hello-js/README.md).
+For more details on the Node.js example, see its [README](../examples/service-hello-js/README.md).

 ## Run a Java based example locally